Uemerson/go-roadmap/going-deeper/channels/README.md

 [In this example](./examples/channel-directions/main.go) the ping function only accepts a channel for sending values.
 It would be a compile-time error to try to receive on this channel.
 The pong function accepts one channel for receives (pings) and a second for sends (pongs).

+# Select

+Go’s select lets you wait on multiple channel operations.
+Combining goroutines and channels with select is a powerful feature of Go.

+[In this example](./examples/channel-select/main.go) each channel will receive a value after some amount of time, to simulate e.g. blocking RPC operations executing in concurrent goroutines.
+We’ll use select to await both of these values simultaneously, printing each one as it arrives.

 # Reference(s)